teodorat63/moody-f/README.md

 # 🎵 Moody Frontend - Mood-Based Playlist Generator

-Moodify is a frontend Angular application that curates music playlists based on your current mood.
+Moody is a frontend Angular application that curates music playlists based on your current mood.
 Whether you're feeling happy, sad, energetic, or chill, Moody will match your vibe with the perfect tunes.

 ## 📸 Preview